 Negative Ion Implanter beam Facility (NIIBF)

-Ion implanter accelerator facility at Inter University Accelerator Centre provides varieties of highly stable, collimated negative and singly charged ion beams with variable low energies, 30 to 200KeV and current intensities, few nA to few μA.
-This makes the facility an excellent tool to do research in material science through ion-solid interaction in nuclear energy loss regime such as material synthesis, device fabrication and material modifications.
-The features of the facility are as follows.
+The negative ion implanter accelerator facility at IUAC provides highly stable, collimated negative and singly charged ion beams with variable low energies (30–200 keV) and current intensities ranging from a few nA to a few μA.
+The minimum beam spot size achievable is of 5 mm × 5 mm.
+However it can vary depending on ion energy and species.
+This makes the facility an excellent tool for research in material science through ion-solid interactions in the nuclear energy loss regime, such as material synthesis, device fabrication, and material modifications.

-- Control over the beam incident angle to the wafer of implantation
+- Control over beam incident angle for ion implantation

-- Precise dopant depth profile predefined by its ion energy
+- Predefined depth profile of dopants determined by ion energy

-- Implantation free from other impurities such as oxygen and hydrogen is possible.
+- Implantation free from impurities such as oxygen and hydrogen

 The ion source in use for generating negative ions is MC-SNICS.
 The source and its electronic devices are placed on a high voltage platform (200kV) and those are controlled through optical fiber communications.
 Ion source uses accelerated cesium ions striking a cold cathode to produce a negative ion beam of cathode material, provided the material could form negative ions.
 A conical-shaped tantalum ionizer immersed in cesium vapor produces cesium positive ions.
 These positive ions are accelerated towards the negatively biased cathode, which then accelerates negative ions always from the cathode.
 Not all elements form stable negative ions.
 Molecular ions are used in those cases by choosing the lightest possible molecule, such as hydrides.